 June 24, 1916 – Poet John Ciardi was born in Little Italy in Boston’s North End.

 June 24, 1916 - John F. McKinley, postmaster at River Ridge, was shot and instantly killed on this Saturday night.
-McKinley had just arisen from the supper table and walked out on the porch at his home when without warning the fatal shot was fired from the darkness, evidently at close range, the entire charge of buckshot taking effect in the chest.
-McKinley expired almost immediately.
+McKinley had just arisen from the supper table and walked out on the porch at his home when, without warning, the fatal shot was fired from the darkness, evidently at close range, the entire charge of buckshot taking effect in the chest.
+McKinley died almost immediately.
 The alarm spread quickly over the community and a number of neighbors soon gathered but nothing was found to indicate the identity of the assassin.
 Sheriff Sawyer was notified of the crime and hastened to scene.
 Investigation was instituted and certain circumstances were discovered, casting strong suspicions upon certain individuals upon the strength of which several arrests were made.
 Among those taken into custody were William McKinley and Ed McKinley, father and son, the latter a young man about 20 years old and mail carrier on the star route between Tunnel Springs and Franklin.
 After remaining in jail several days, the McKinleys notified Solicitor McDuffie and associate prosecuting attorneys that they wished to make voluntary statements concerning the killing and the opportunity was given each of them to do so under oath.
 When brought before the Solicitor, Ed McKinley made a clean admission of the whole horrible affair, confessing circumstantially and in detail how he deliberately planned and executed the crime.
 The statement of the father, Wm.
 McKinley corroborated that of his son as regards a previous threat and an admission of guilt after the crime was committed.
 He stated that he endeavored to dissuade his son from the violent purpose and thought he had succeeded in doing so.
-It was not believed that the father had any criminal connection with the affair, and he would probably be discharged.
+It was not believed that the father had any criminal connection with the affair.

 June 24, 1922 - The American Professional Football Association took the name of the National Football League.